 Arches or Zion in winter?

 I love Zion in the winter.
+I love southern Utah in winter in general.
 It’s really only the only time I’ll go there because summer is just so busy.
 I spent a week there in January 2022 and loved it but.
 But.

 Without microspikes or good winter boots, you’re pretty much confined to the main canyon and Canyon Overlook.
 Which is probably OK for a lot of people, but we wanted to explore the east side.